Part of Beirut port silos, damaged in 2020 blast, collapses

 Duran been monitoring the silos from thousands of miles away using data produced by sensors he installed over a year ago, and updating a team of Lebanese government and security officials on the developments in a WhatsApp group.
 In several reports, he warned that the northern block could collapse at any moment.

 Last April, the Lebanese government decided to demolish the silos, but suspended the decision following protests from families of the blast’s victims and survivors.
-They contend that the silos may contain evidence useful for the judicial probe, and that it should stand as a memorial for the tragic incident.
+They contend that the silos may contain evidence useful for the judicial probe, and that the structure should stand as a memorial.

 The Lebanese probe has revealed that senior government and security officials knew about the dangerous material stored at the port, though no officials have been convicted thus far.
 The implicated officials subsequently brought legal challenges against the judge leading the probe, which has left the investigation suspended since December.